-ASSET-BACKED AND MORTGAGE-BACKED SECURITIES RISK-Through its investments in other investment companies, the Fund may have exposure to asset-backed securities, including mortgage-backed securities and structured finance investments.
-Investors in these securities generally receive payments that are part interest and part return of principal.
+Asset-Backed Securities Risk-Through its investments in other investment companies, the Fund may have exposure to asset-backed securities, including mortgage-backed securities and structured finance investments.
+Investors in asset-backed securities, including residential mortgage-backed securities, commercial mortgage-backed securities and other structured finance investments, generally receive payments that are part interest and part return of principal.
 These payments may vary based on the rate at which the underlying borrowers pay off their loans.
-Some asset-backed securities, including mortgage-backed securities, may have structures that make their reaction to interest rates and other factors difficult to predict, making their prices very volatile and they are subject to liquidity risk.
-The terms of many structured finance investments and other instruments are tied to the London Interbank Offered Rate ("LIBOR"), which functions as a reference rate or benchmark.
-It is anticipated that LIBOR will be discontinued at the end of 2021, which may cause increased volatility and illiquidity in the markets for instruments with terms tied to LIBOR or other adverse consequences for these instruments.
-These events may adversely affect the Fund and its investments in such instruments.
+Some asset-backed securities, including mortgage-backed securities, may have structures that make their performance based on changes in interest rates and other factors difficult to predict, causing their prices to be volatile.
+In particular, during periods of falling interest rates, asset-backed securities are more likely to be called or prepaid, which can result in the Fund having to reinvest proceeds in other investments at a lower interest rate or less advantageous terms, which would adversely affect the Fund.
+These instruments are particularly subject to interest rate, credit and liquidity and valuation risks.